deprecated-packages/symplify/packages/coding-standard/README.md

 <br>

-### Cognitive Complexity for Method Must be Less than X
+### Cognitive Complexity for Method and Class Must be Less than X

 - :wrench:
 - [Why it's the best rule in your coding standard?](https://www.tomasvotruba.com/blog/2018/05/21/is-your-code-readable-by-humans-cognitive-complexity-tells-you/)